mjoycemilburn/parishcouncils/docs/index.md

 <div  style="width:80%; margin-left: auto; margin-right: auto; text-align: center;">
 <img src="screens/screen3.png">
 </div>
 <p>This screen allows you to change the overall title for the site and to add, delete and update the slides for the carousel.
-Carousel slide files can be of any graphic format but for artistic and operational effect are probably best standardised to a 16:9 width:height format.
+Carousel slide files can be of any graphic format but for artistic and operational effect are probably best standardised on a 16:9 width:height format.
 Keeping the graphics resolution to reasonable values will also assist site performance - a maximum off 1200 pixels width is probably more than adequate.
 "Drag and drop" can be used to alter the order of appearance of the slides - just remember to click the "Reorder" button after you've finished dragging and dropping.
 </p>
 <div>
 <h2>Sections Maintenance</h2>